badsectorlabs/ludus/docs/docs/Troubleshooting/ansible.md

 But really, Ludus actions are [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning), and these VMs are complex beasts.
 Sometimes things don't work on the first try.
 No harm in trying again!

+Ansible errors can be parsed and made more readable with the `ludus range errors` command.

 ## Ansible "Failed to create temporary directory" Error

 ```